Silmaen/OptimPP/Readme.md

 python Tools/BuildingEngine.py All
 ```

-to get the help about the BuildingEngine and all possible option just type:
+To get the help about the BuildingEngine and all possible option just type:

 ```
 python Tools/BuildingEngine.py -h